 In pop-culture, dopamine is the media-hyped brain chemical responsible for your addiction to gambling, cake, sex, drugs, love and rock and roll.
 It seems straightforward: do something pleasurable, get that hit of feel-good dopamine.
 When it fades, do it again, then again.
 No wonder the phrase dopamine addiction exists.
-Are addicts really at the whim of pleasure chemicals?

 In reality, the role of dopamine addiction in drug or alcohol abuse is more complicated.
 Let’s explore what dopamine addiction is, how it affects the brain, and, crucially, what you can do about it.

-Dopamine isn’t a pleasure chemical
+Dopamine isn’t a Pleasure Chemical

 Naturally-occurring opioid peptides in the brain, like endorphins, are responsible for feelings of pleasure and elation.
 Not dopamine.
 Dopamine is a neurotransmitter – a chemical signal that ferries information from one neuron to another.
 It sounds simple, but each of us has countless dopamine-firing and dopamine-receiving neurons that form a vast, complex network.